NVSL/cfiddle/docs/source/multiarch.rst

    make clean
    make

 To support for a new architecture, you'll need to:

 1. Build and install :code:`libpfm4` for your architecture (follow the model in the scripts above).
 2. Build :code:`libcfiddle.so` -- follow the model in :code:`src/cfiddle/resources/libcfiddle/Makefile`.

+For new GCC-based toolchains, that should be it.

-Finally, you'll need to add a subclass of :code:`cfiddle.Toolchain.Toolchain`.
+For others, you'll need to add a subclass of :code:`cfiddle.Toolchain.Toolchain`.
 Follow the examples under :code:`src/cfiddle/toolchains/`.

 Key Functions
 *************

-.. autofunction:: cfiddle.list_toolchains
+.. autofunction:: cfiddle.list_architectures